randoum/autonumeric-rails/README.md

 //= require jquery
 //= require autonumeric
 ```
+If you prefer using version 1.9.46 instead of 2.x version, replace `require autonumeric`
+by `require autonumeric1` in your javascript manifest.

 ## Usage

 Simply add `data-autonumeric` attribute to your HTML tag to initialize autoNumeric